 1) First Fit: This algorithm-similar to CompAcc [7] makes use of the assumption that the user's detected step heading corresponds directly to the direction of the expected edge.
-Upon each detected step and step heading, we try to match this heading to the direction of the current edge and move along this edge.
-If this is the case the algorithm is working in direct matching mode.
-If the step heading and the direction of the current edge do not match for k = 5 consecutive detected steps, the algorithm switches to a lookahead matching mode, to find a position further ahead on the path.
+Upon each detected step and step heading, we try to match this heading to the direction of the current edge and move along this edge, this is direct matching mode.
+If the heading and the direction do not match for k = 5 consecutive detected steps, we try to find a new position on the path, using a lookahead matching mode.

-A heading $\alpha_i$ and an edge direction $\beta_j$ are defined to be matching, if the angle between them $\sphericalangle(\alpha_i, \beta_j) \leq 42^\circ$ .
-In direct matching mode the position is moved along the route by increments of the initial step length estimation l, with each directly matching step.
+A heading α_i and an edge direction β_j are directly matching, if the angle between them $\sphericalangle(\alpha_i, \beta_j) \leq 42^\circ$.
+The position is then updated by step length l along the edge of the route.